johnj974/triathlon-checklist/README.md

 <p>There are attached files showing the original rough drawings for the site.
    The original drawings for the site are differant from the finished site as I found when I designing it with the original layout the information was looking too cluttered and cramped so the design of the site changed to accomadate the presentation of the data.
-The wireframe sketches for the original site were based on having just two pages but this swelled to eight pages.
+The wireframe sketches for the original site were based on having just two pages but this swelled to nine pages.
    The original sketches for the site can be found in the wireframes folder.</p>

 <h3>Surface</h3>